 We know that one of the most critical needs for businesses is a skilled workforce.
 Eastern Kentucky has the talent your business needs to thrive.
 Determined, dedicated and innovative, our region’s workforce possesses an incredible work ethic and valuable skills.
 However, that is only opinion unless the data proves it true.
-Thus, One East Kentucky has partnered with multiple agencies across the region as well as Boyette Strategic Advisors to conduct an in-depth analysis of our workforce.
-Read more below about this study and how we are preparing our strategic marketing around this transitioning workforce or go to www.eastkentuckyworks.com
+Thus, One East Kentucky partnered with multiple agencies across the region as well as Boyette Strategic Advisors to conduct an in-depth analysis of our workforce.
+Specific information about the One East Kentucky regional workforce can be found on our LABOR page.
+The full study is available below.

 East Kentucky Workforce Study Begins